Meghan Picerno: Career

-Hal Prince and his team then cast Picerno as Christine Daaé in the US Premiere and First National Tour of Andrew Lloyd Webber's Love Never Dies, the sequel to the hit and longest-running stage musical The Phantom of the Opera.
+Hal Prince and his team then cast Picerno as Christine Daaé in the U.S. Premiere and First National Tour of Andrew Lloyd Webber's Love Never Dies, the sequel to the hit and longest-running stage musical The Phantom of the Opera.
 In 2019, she reprised the role in the second world tour of The Phantom of the Opera.
 Later in the year, she transferred to the New York production to make her Broadway debut in the role.
 After reopening The Phantom of the Opera on Broadway after the COVID-19 pandemic shutdown, Picerno played her final show as Christine Daaé on January 23, 2022, ending her five-year run as the character.
+Dianna Wray writing in Houstonia magazine on the musical said of the singer's performance in the production ..."Piecerno provides one of the few truly breathtaking moments in the show as her glorious soprano easily filled the concert hall during the title song".